DrBlythe/scrapechan/README.md

-# Mameko-Chan: A "quality analyzer" for all current posts on any 4chan board
+# Memeko-Chan: A "quality analyzer" for all current posts on any 4chan board

 This Python script scrapes a specified 4chan board catalog for thread titles/teasers, runs the titles against (you)r list of words/phrases, and returns the percentage of threads